Uquinix/uqis/meta/user-guide.md

 # The Magic of `conf.d`

 Most service scripts need default values.
 It would be fragile to explicitly source some arbitrary files.
-By convention `openrc-run` will source the matching file in `/etc/conf.d/` for any script in `/etc/init.d/`
+By convention `uqis-run` will source the matching file in `/etc/conf.d/` for any script in `/etc/init.d/`

 This allows you to set random startup-related things easily.
 Example: